Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* look at ActionSidebar, look at ConditionalFieldManager, look at select_onchange and class system of Field
+* look at ConditionalFieldManager, look at select_onchange and class system of Field
 * Factorize sidebar with modal (create TransiantComponent Class!!, use ConditionalFieldManager more, ...)
 * Look at sidebar style: either change it or make it general (new colors,...)
 * imp all js code?